Fighting between central Somalia clans kills at least 55, residents say

 "It was easy to stop (the fight) but it didn't happen.
 The situation got out of hand and spread like a wildfire."

+"We believe al Shabaab is indirectly behind this strange war," said Ahmed Shire Falagle, a security adviser to the president of Galmudug state.
+"These are two brotherly clans that jointly used to defeat al Shabaab."

-The fighting subsided following the arrival of federal government soldiers, residents said.
+The fighting subsided following the arrival of federal government soldiers, residents said and Falagle said.

 "There is (a) ceasefire but the mood is not good.
 A permanent ceasefire is needed," Sadia Hussein, a mother of four, told Reuters from Abudwaq.
 REUTERS